-What follows are three poems from a private collection (as in: you can’t have it!) written circa 2023.
+What follows are two poems from a private collection (as in: you can’t have it!) written circa 2023.
 Maybe you’ll see some other poems from it somewhere else someday.
 I had a really cool title in mind.

 Enjoy my science poetry!